 Continue this type of schedule until your dog has mastered their basic commands.
-When you are not doing a training session, be sure to practice all the obedience commands that your dog has learned.
+When not doing a training session, practice all the obedience commands your dog has learned.

-Once your Pomeranian has mastered their basic commands, you can move on to the more advanced obedience commands.
+Once your Pomeranian has mastered its basic commands, you can move on to the more advanced obedience commands.
 More advanced obedience commands include: